Nine Inch Nails: Legacy

+Controversies

 Corporate disputes

-TVT Records

 In the early 1990s, Nine Inch Nails was involved in a much-publicized feud with TVT Records, the first record label to sign the band.
 Reznor objected to the label's attempted interference with his intellectual property.
 Ultimately, Nine Inch Nails entered into a joint venture with Interscope Records in which Reznor forfeited a portion of his publishing rights to TVT Music in exchange for the freedom of having his own Nothing Records imprint.
 In 2005, Reznor sued his former friend and manager John Malm, co-founder of Nothing, for fraud, breach of contract and fiduciary duty, and other claims.
 Their relationship was formally severed in a New York courtroom, with damages awarded to Reznor in excess of $3 million.

 At the behest of Prudential Securities bankruptcy proceedings, TVT put the rights to Reznor's recordings for the label on auction in 2005.
 This offer included the whole TVT catalog, including Pretty Hate Machine, and a percentage of royalties from Reznor's song publishing company, Leaving Hope Music/TVT Music.
 Rykodisc, which did not win the auction but was able to license the rights from Prudential, reissued the out-of-print Pretty Hate Machine CD on November 22, 2005.
 Ryko also reissued the "Head Like a Hole" CD and a vinyl edition of Pretty Hate Machine in 2006.
 The label considered releasing a deluxe edition, just as Interscope had done for The Downward Spiral.
 They were influenced by Reznor and liked the idea, but did not want to pay him for the album and the idea was scrapped.